 *Author never thought he’d say this.
 Subject to editorial update.

-All right, my triathlon-tribalist friends.
-Some of you surprised me recently.
-Despite the fact that you’re dyed-in-the-wool triathletes, you seemed to know little about the pros at the top of the sport.
-For instance, in my first blog I mentioned Sebastian Kienle, the new Ironman world champ.
-You admitted to me that you had no clue who the German cycling juggernaut was until you read my blog and Googled him.
-That shocked me.
-How could you not know who the new King of Kona is when you’re clearly devoted triathletes who spend more hours training than my kids spend watching the movie “Frozen”? *
+All right, Rare Birds.
+Despite the fact that you’re dedicated triathletes, many of you seem to know little about the pros at the top of the sport.
+In my first blog, for instance, I mentioned Sebastian Kienle, the new Ironman world champ.
+A good number of you told me that you had no clue who he was until you read my blog and Googled him.
+That surprised me.
+How could you know nothing about the new King of Kona when you’re such passionate triathletes that you spend more time on your bikes than with your family?

-But I’ve now begun to learn that you’re not unique.
-Like the triathlon nerd that I am, during some recent training runs, I threw around names like Jan Frodeno and Craig Alexander in an attempt to pass the time.
-Without fail, at least one person would ask me who the heck I was talking about, even though “Frodissimo” is an Olympic gold-medalist and “Crowie” is a three-time Ironman world champ and Kona course record holder.
+I’ve begun to learn that you’re not unusual, though.
+During some recent training runs, I threw around names like Jan Frodeno and Craig Alexander to pass the time with my training partners.
+Without fail, at least one of them would ask me who the heck I was talking about, even though “Frodissimo” is an Olympic gold medalist and “Crowie” is a three-time Ironman world champ and Kona course record holder.

-That probably says more about the uninspired marketing efforts of triathlon’s governing bodies than the celebrity-triathlete IQs of you all.
-But whether that’s true or not, as a fan of triathlon – as I know you are, too – I feel it’s my responsibility to offer up some education.
+That probably says more about the uninspired marketing efforts of triathlon’s governing bodies than the celebrity-triathlete IQs of you Rare Birds.
+But whether that’s true or not, as a fan of triathlon – as I know you are too – I feel duty-bound to raise awareness about the sport when I can.

-From this point forward, I intend to showcase a top triathlon pro in every couple of blogs.
+From this point forward then, I intend to showcase a top triathlon pro in every couple of blogs.
 These men and women are the finest and most inspiring athletes in the sport we love.

-And if that sport is to ever grow beyond its niche-sport status, you and every other fan of triathlon need to know and support these folks.
+And if that sport is to ever grow beyond its niche-sport status, every Rare Bird and fan of triathlon needs to know and support these men and women.

 There’s no one better to start off with than American Gwen Jorgensen.
-I can already hear the chorus of voices: Nordic surname who?
+Who’s that, you say?
 Well, with all due respect to the likes of Andy Potts and Tim O’Donnell – don’t worry, I’ll explain who those two are in later blogs – Gwen Jorgensen is the greatest American triathlete in the game today.

 What makes Gwen special is her run leg.
-She’s the Olympic-distance version of Ironman world champ Mirinda Carfrae – if you haven’t built a hefty lead over her across the swim and bike legs, you’re screwed.
-Because of her unmatched run speed, like me and the last bottle of beer in the house, Gwen will inevitably hunt you down before the finish line.
+She’s the Olympic-distance version of Ironman world champ Mirinda Carfrae: if you haven’t built a hefty lead during the swim and bike legs, you’re dead.
 Her race at the ITU Grand Championship is a great example.
-In Edmonton, Gwen was a minute and ten-seconds behind the leaders after the swim and bike legs, a good chunk of time in an Olympic-distance race.
-But since we’re talking about a former Big Ten champion in the 3,000 and 5,000 meters, it wasn’t nearly enough of a head start.
+In Edmonton, Gwen was a minute and ten-seconds behind the leaders after the swim and bike legs, in most cases an insurmountable deficit in an Olympic-distance race.
+But since we’re talking about a former Big Ten champion in the 3,000 and 5,000 meters, it still wasn’t enough of a gap for the leaders.
 On the 10K run she quickly rallied, ending with the fastest run split of the day at 33:24 and crossing the finish line a comfortable sixteen seconds ahead of her closest competitor.

-A few months after Edmonton, Gwen emphatically showed off her pure running speed by winning the Dash to the Finish Line 5K, a respected road race held the day before the New York City Marathon that’s littered with pro runners.
+A few months after the Grand Championship, Gwen emphatically showed off her pure running speed by winning the Dash to the Finish Line 5K, a respected road race held the day before the New York City Marathon that’s littered with pro runners.
 Her winning time was 16:03, a tad over a five-minute average-mile pace to us mortals.
 Among the over 4,000 women (and countless men) she outpaced was a British Olympic 1,500-meter runner.
-The best way to describe that kind of speed is holy-sh*t fast.
+That’s blistering world-class speed, whether you race on a track or a triathlon course.

-Gwen will also do an excellent job of selling the sport of triathlon and the products of its major sponsors because, in my humble opinion, she’s got super-model looks.
-So with Gwen, a sponsor could have the best of both worlds, an athlete who’s stunning but is more importantly a proven winner.
-The USAT would be foolish if they didn’t take advantage of Gwen’s sky’s-the-limit marketing potential when the Rio Olympics come around.
-With the USAT’s support (and maybe a talented agent) Gwen could become the face of triathlon, and possibly take the sport to new heights of popularity, expanding it into demographics beyond the ancient forty-year-old dudes like me who presently dominate the sport.
+Given her already long record of excellence, the USAT would be foolish if they didn’t take advantage of Gwen’s massive marketing potential when the Rio Olympics come around.
+With the USAT’s support (and maybe a talented agent) Gwen could become the face of triathlon, and possibly take the sport to new heights of popularity, expanding it into demographics beyond the old forty-year-old men like me who presently dominate the sport.

-So please, if you’re passionate about triathlon – and you’re an American – remember the name Gwen Jorgensen.
-She’s deserving of your attention.
+So please, if you’re passionate about triathlon, remember the name Gwen Jorgensen.
+She deserves your full attention.

 I started running in 2002, a year before I went to college.
 I signed up for the Chicago Marathon, my hometown race.
 As a graduation gift, my brother gave me the book “4 months to a 4 Hour Marathon.”
 I opened up the first page and it read: